Our Double bet calculator will work out your returns on your winning doubles bet. It’s free and easy to use – check it out today.

 - It has less risk and reward than trebles and accumulators

-- Simple to place
+- It is simple to place

 Double Bets Explained in More Detail

 They’re easy to place and also simple to understand.
-You will be able to enjoy a larger return but obviously the risk is greater too.
+You will be able to enjoy a larger return but obviously, the risk is greater too.
 This type of bet works similar to a treble, four-fold or accumulator.
 The difference being fewer selections, ultimately meaning more chance of winning.
 All of the aforementioned is reflected in the return.

 Example of A Double Bet

 - Epatante to Win the Champion Hurdle at 3-1 odds PLUS Al Boum Photo to Win the Cheltenham Gold Cup at 6-1 odds

 It’s that straightforward.
 If one of those results lose, then you will not win a penny.
 If both results come in, then you win!
 And the profit will be more than putting them on as singles.
 You will enjoy better odds as the money will be accumulated.

 - Returns = £5 double on (3/1 + 1) x (6/1 + 1) = £140

 - The profit would be £135 but you’d also get your £5 stake back.

 Double bets are definitely worth it because you multiply the odds and if both wins can see a good return and huge payment.